Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- The two teams averaged a combined 7.3 fewer points per game (44.7) a season ago than this game's over/under of 52 points.
+- These teams averaged a combined 44.7 points per game a season ago, 6.8 less points than the total of 51.5 set for this matchup.

-- The Cardinals' average point total in outings last year was 50.6, 1.4 points below the total in this game.
+- The average total the Cardinals had set in games last year was 0.9 fewer points than this outing's point total.

-- Jaguars games in 2020 averaged an over/under of 49.0 points, 3.0 less than the point total in this matchup.
+- Jaguars games in 2020 averaged a total of 49.0 points, 2.5 fewer than the point total in this matchup.

 Cardinals stats and trends